sophiez2628/YelpStagram/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Review Model and JSON API (1.5 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+I will also begin setting up a full JSON API for Reviews.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and Review CRUD (2.5 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+After the basic Flux architecture has been set up, a Review store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+Once this is done, I will create React views for the Review `Index`, `IndexItem` and `Form`.
+At the end of Phase 2, Reviews can be created, read, edited and destroyed in the browser.
+Basic styling will be applied.
+Each place has a page that contains place's information, photos, location on a google map, and reviews.
-Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: SearchResult, Tags, Price Filter (2 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 is focused on allowing users to search based on tags or specific place names.
+(Tags belong to a Place.)
+Users can also add new tags to each place.
+The search results are rendered in a component called SearchResultIndex, which contain SearchItem.
+The search page also contains a google map that indicates the location of all the search results.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Add Styling to the Search Page and Individual Page (1 day)

-Using quill.js, allow for complex styling of notes.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Add Photo and Browse Photo of a Place (1 day)

 Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+First, users can upload photos via their computers.
+Users can also browse through pictures in a carousel like manner.

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 6: Explore places through pictures (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Connect with Instagram API.
+Filter the photos so that the ones related to restaurants/places to visit show up when the user clicks the "explore" button.
+Page has a google map that shows locations of the images.

 ### Bonus Features (TBD)
-- [ ] Prettify transitions
-- [ ] Use javascript library for cleaner tag selection
-- [ ] Changelogs for Notes
+- [ ] Allow business owners to create a new page.
-- [ ] Pagination / infinite scroll for Notes Index
-- [ ] Multiple sessions
+- [ ] Allow user to sign into app using their Facebook Account.
+- [ ] Allow user to link their YelpStagram account with Instagram account to allow them to easily upload pictures.

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md